Last Updated on 14/05/2024 by Denise Leo. Post first published on September 2, 2021.

 Pom Puppy Uglies Indications

-He may seem a little scraggly but still cute, in an initial period of time but never ugly.
-The Pomeranian is among the most beautiful of all dog breeds anywhere on the planet and it’s regarded as a “necessary evil.”
+Initially, he may seem slightly scraggly, but he is still cute.
+However, he is never ugly.
+The Pomeranian is among the most beautiful dog breeds on the planet, and it’s regarded as a “necessary evil.”

-The Pomeranian ugly stage is simply one step along the path towards your beloved Pom becoming the amazing fluffy dog that she or he will become in time.
+The Pomeranian ugly stage is simply one step to your beloved Pom becoming the amazing fluffy dog she or he will eventually become.

 The coats of Pom pups are full, thick double coats that give them the general “fluffy cotton ball” look.
 The Pomeranian puppy ugly stage is just a period of growth all Poms go through.
 It will be more obvious in some than in others.

-The puppy fur must fall out to enable the full, double adult coat to emerge.
+The puppy fur must fall out, enabling the full, double adult coat to emerge.
 Even the coat color can change during this transition period,

 In most Pomeranians, it will be a moderate to severe phase that can worry owners who may not be aware that it’s normal for Pomeranian puppy shedding to occur during the puppy uglies stage.